Prof. Mark R. Wilson

 Coarse-grained models for the simulation of polymers, dendrimers, liquid crystals and lipids

-We have been developing coarse-grained simulation methods that allow us understand structure and organisation in a range of molecular materials.
-We have studied liquid crystalline polymers and dendrimers8 and are working on “molecular engineering” tools to design molecules to have the desired organisation at the nanoscale.
+We have developed new coarse-grained models to study the bulk structure of liquid crystalline polymers and dendrimers10 and are working on “molecular engineering” tools to design molecules to have the desired organisation at the nanoscale.
 This research is being extended to lipid bilayers and vesicles.
-An important part of our work has involved developing efficient simulation methods that make use of parallel computers, so we are able to simulate extremely large systems composed of many molecules and take advantage of today’s supercomputers.9
+An important part of our work has involved developing efficient simulation methods that make use of parallel computers, so we are able to simulate extremely large systems composed of many molecules and take advantage of today’s supercomputers.11

 The figure shows microphase separation in a liquid crystalline side chain polymer to give polymer-rich and liquid crystal-rich regions.
 Blue: polymer backbone (methylsiloxane), white: liquid crystal group, red: flexible spacer groups (alkyl chain).